Bundesliga: Competition format

 If two clubs are still tied after all of these tie-breakers have been applied, a single match is held at a neutral site to determine the placement.
 However, this has never been necessary in the history of the Bundesliga.

 In terms of team selection, matchday squads must have no more than five non-EU representatives.
-Nine substitutes are permitted to be selected, from which three can be used in the duration of the game.
+Nine substitutes are permitted to be selected, from which five can be used in the duration of the game.